 Twenty-one of 32 teachers (66%) thought change to the current physical education and health curriculum is required.
 In general, they supported that running is an activity in which students can easily participate.
-Teachers reported that running is not always taught properly and that this could be improved with more professional development activities for PE teachers.
+Teachers reported that running is not always taught properly (47%) and that this could be improved with more professional development activities for PE teachers (41%), to help them address logistic concerns, incorporate individualized approaches, and address concerns regarding students with medical disorders that impact their ability to exercise.

-In contrast, 65% of students who responded said gym classes were satisfactory.
-The responses from the remaining 35% indicated that improvements were necessary in order to motivate all individuals to participate.
+In contrast to only 34% of teachers who thought current PE classes were satisfactory, 65% of students who responded said PE classes were satisfactory.
+The responses from the remaining 35% of students indicated that improvements were necessary in order to motivate all individuals to participate.
 The main areas identified for change by the students were: grading based on individual performance over time instead of relative to the most athletic of their peers; more variety in each class with the inclusion of running; removal of the beep test; and more education on both how to run and the benefits associated with exercise.

 Medical history

-Seventy percent of teachers, but only 55% of students, reported that a medical form is completed before participation in PE class (p<0.01).
+Only 69% percent of teachers and 55% of students reported that a medical form is completed before participation in PE class (Table 1).
 Additionally, 80% of teachers but only 56% of students reported that there was a standard procedure for reporting medical conditions (p<0.05).
 Another discrepancy in the responses was that 30% of teachers, but 80% of students, reported that there was a procedure for updating changes to medical conditions during the school year (p<0.05).

 Surprisingly, 41% of teachers stated that not all PE teachers were aware of student medical conditions.
 Teachers reported that a general medical form used in schools was filled out by parents and submitted to the school office, but that there was no specific form utilized for PE classes to identify medical conditions that would affect participation.
-Teachers reported that substitute teachers are rarely advised of medical conditions.
+Almost one-third of teachers (31%) reported that substitute teachers are rarely advised of medical conditions.

-A chronic medical condition was reported by 11.6% of students, with asthma being the most common condition reported.
+A chronic medical condition was reported by 12% of students, with asthma being the most common condition reported.
 Of the 65 students who reported a chronic medical condition; 41 said that their doctor had recommended running as a form of exercise, but 36 said they had been advised to lower their activity levels because of their health condition.